forceedge01/behat-fail-aid/README.md

 Minor: Feature to fetch js logs and exceptions.

-Patch: Allow drivers other than selenium2 to take screenshots in png format as well.
+Patch: Non JS drivers dont fail when track js is enabled.

 Installation:
 -------------